Skip to content

 What are General Conditions in Construction?

-General conditions represent all of the construction costs needed to successfully complete a project other than the direct cost of labor and materials.
+General conditions represent the project costs needed to successfully complete a project other than the direct cost of labor, materials, and equipment associated with a specific trade.
 These indirect expenses can include a general contractor’s labor force (project managers, superintendents, etc) along with job site trailers, security, temporary power, and more.

 Within CSI’s MasterFormat, you’ll find that Division 01 is actually devoted entirely to general requirements, and includes cost codes for temporary utilities, vehicle access and parking, and much more.
 In the context of job costing, the terms “general requirements” and “general conditions” are often used interchangeably.
 Some will reserve the term general conditions for the costs related to managing the work, including staffing and jobsite trailers, whereas general requirements are a bit closer to the project scope.
 Items like permits, temporary utilities and traffic control are more specifically considered general conditions.
 More often you’ll see both terms combined as general conditions, but it might be useful to separate them for more precise tracking and forecasting.